matter-labs/zksync-era/docs/setup-dev.md

 ## Tip: Speeding up building `RocksDB`

-By default, each time you compile `rocksdb` crate, it will compile required C++ sources from scratch.
+By default, each time you compile `RocksDB` crate, it will compile required C++ sources from scratch.
 It can be avoided by using precompiled versions of library, and it will significantly improve your build times.

 In order to do so, you can put compiled libraries to some persistent location, and add the following to your shell